gcassel/Modular-Organizing-Terminology/terms/act.md

 *An act* or *action* is *a specific change in an element* during a specific period.

-#### Specialized Definition

-*Action* can also be defined as *a [set](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/set.md) of all acts of any specific [type](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/type.md)* during a specific period.

 #### Notes

 Actions can be [classified](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/class.md) by these [primary](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/base.md) [types](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/type.md):